Complex geodesics and complex Monge--Amp\`{e}re equations with boundary singularity II: Introduction

 \begin{thmx} For every sufficiently small $\delta>0$,

 for all $0<\varepsilon<\alpha$. \end{thmx}

-The particular interest of studying equation \eqref{eq:Bdry-MA} lies in the fact that it is a boundary analogue of the following interior one on $\Omega$ with $w\in\Omega$:
+The particular interest in studying equation \eqref{eq:Bdry-MA} lies in the fact that it is a boundary analogue of the following interior one on $\Omega$ with $w\in\Omega$:

 which has been extensively studied in the literature; see \cite{Lempert81, Klimek-Green, Demailly87, BD-counter, GuanMAeqn, Blocki00, Blocki05} among others.
 The solution to equation \eqref{eq:Inter-MA} can easily be shown to be unique and is now known as the pluricomplex Green function.
 It shares many properties with the classical Green function in one complex variable and has profound applications, especially when it appears as a weight function in H\"{o}rmander's $L^2$ theory of the $\overline{\partial}$-operator.
-We note that there has been a great deal of work along this line since the work of Diederich-Ohsawa \cite{Die-Ohsawa95}, and here we refer the reader only to \cite{Blocki-survey, Chen-Survey} for historical background and to \cite{Chen-APDE} for recent developments.
+We note that there has been a great deal of work along this line since the work of Diederich--Ohsawa \cite{Die-Ohsawa95}, and here we refer the reader only to \cite{Blocki-survey, Chen-Survey} for historical background and to \cite{Chen-APDE} for recent developments.

 The study of equation \eqref{eq:Bdry-MA} was initiated in \cite{Bracci-MathAnn, Bracci-Trans} and continued very recently in \cite{Huang-Wang, Bracci-Adv}.
-It turns out that the function $P_{\Omega}(\,\cdot\,,\, p)$ constructed as above bears a strong resemblance to the classical Poisson kernel in real potential theory (see \cite{Bracci-MathAnn, Bracci-Trans}) and has already found interesting applications in the theory of holomorphic semigroups (see \cite{Bracci-JEMS}) and others.
-Nevertheless, it is still an open question, quite interesting at least from the point of view of PDEs, whether $P_{\Omega}(\,\cdot\,,\, p)$ is the only solution to equation \eqref{eq:Bdry-MA} up to a positive constant multiple.
+It turns out that the function $P_{\Omega}(\,\cdot\,,\, p)$ constructed as above bears a strong resemblance to the classical Poisson kernel in real potential theory (see \cite{Bracci-MathAnn, Bracci-Trans}), and has already found important applications in the theory of holomorphic semigroups (see \cite{Bracci-JEMS}) and others.
+Nevertheless, it is still an open question, very interesting at least from the PDE point of view, whether positive multiples of $P_{\Omega}(\,\cdot\,,\, p)$ are the only solutions to equation \eqref{eq:Bdry-MA}.
 Under certain analytic and/or geometric conditions, a partial answer to this question can be found in \cite{Bracci-Trans}.